open-mmlab/mmsegmentation/docs/config.md

 load_from = None  # load models as a pre-trained model from a given path.
 This will not resume training. resume_from = None  # Resume checkpoints from a given path, the training will be resumed from the epoch when the checkpoint's is saved. workflow = [('train', 1)]  # Workflow for runner. [('train', 1)] means there is only one workflow and the workflow named 'train' is executed once.
-The workflow trains the model by 12 epochs according to the total_epochs. cudnn_benchmark = True  # Whether use cudnn_benchmark to speed up. optimizer = dict(  # Config used to build optimizer, support all the optimizers in PyTorch whose arguments are also the same as those in PyTorch
+The workflow trains the model by 12 epochs according to the total_epochs. cudnn_benchmark = True  # Whether use cudnn_benchmark to speed up, which is fast for fixed input size. optimizer = dict(  # Config used to build optimizer, support all the optimizers in PyTorch whose arguments are also the same as those in PyTorch
-    type='SGD',  # Type of optimizers, refer to https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/optimizer/default_constructor.py#L13 for more details lr=0.01,  # Learning rate of optimizers, see detail usages of the parameters in the documentaion of PyTorch momentum=0.9,  # Momentum
+    type='SGD',  # Type of optimizers, refer to https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/optimizer/default_constructor.py#L13 for more details lr=0.01,  # Learning rate of optimizers, see detail usages of the parameters in the documentation of PyTorch momentum=0.9,  # Momentum
     weight_decay=0.0005)  # Weight decay of SGD
 optimizer_config = dict()  # Config used to build the optimizer hook, refer to https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/optimizer.py#L8 for implementation details. lr_config = dict(
-    policy='poly',  # The policy of scheduler, also support Step, CosineAnealing, Cyclic, etc. Refer to details of supported LrUpdater from https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/lr_updater.py#L9. power=0.9,  # The power of polynomial decay. min_lr=0.0001,  # The minimum learning rate to stable the training. by_epoch=False)  # Whethe count by epoch or not. total_iters = 40000  # Total number of iterations. checkpoint_config = dict(  # Config to set the checkpoint hook, Refer to https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/checkpoint.py for implementation. by_epoch=False,  # Whethe count by epoch or not. interval=4000)  # The save inerval. evaluation = dict(  # The config to build the evaluation hook.
-Please refer to mmseg/core/evaulation/eval_hook.py for details. interval=4000,  # The inerval of evaluation.
+    policy='poly',  # The policy of scheduler, also support Step, CosineAnnealing, Cyclic, etc. Refer to details of supported LrUpdater from https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/lr_updater.py#L9. power=0.9,  # The power of polynomial decay. min_lr=0.0001,  # The minimum learning rate to stable the training. by_epoch=False)  # Whethe count by epoch or not. total_iters = 40000  # Total number of iterations. checkpoint_config = dict(  # Config to set the checkpoint hook, Refer to https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/checkpoint.py for implementation. by_epoch=False,  # Whethe count by epoch or not. interval=4000)  # The save interval. evaluation = dict(  # The config to build the evaluation hook.
+Please refer to mmseg/core/evaulation/eval_hook.py for details. interval=4000,  # The interval of evaluation.
-    metric='mIoU')  # The evaludation metric.
+    metric='mIoU')  # The evaluation metric.

 ```